Best Studio Headphones Under 200 and 500 – Sound & Quality

 Best Studio Headphones Selection Methodology

 The first Edition was published in 2018.
-The current edition was published on May 28, 2024
+This current edition was published in 2025.

 We researched all the best studio headphones under 200 and 500 for mixing and mastering.
 All the ones commonly used in home and even professional studios.
 We also considered their availability from major music gear retailers in the USA.
 Then we entered them into our music gear database.
-There were a total of 36 sets that made our short-list for closer examination.
+A total of 36 sets made up our shortlist for closer examination.

-We then gathered over 160,200 ratings, reviews and forum posts by users.
+We then gathered over 160,200 ratings, reviews, and forum posts from users.
 Processing this enormous amount of data would be time consuming to analyze manually, hence all gathered data was processed with the Gearank Algorithm to produce the rating scores out of 100 you see above.
-Our selection of the best studio headphones reflect the cream of the crop according to all these sources.
-For more information about our methods see How Gearank Works.
+Our selection of the best studio headphones reflects the cream of the crop according to all these sources.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors